Wilcox County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed after 30 days, the impound lot can initiate a lien sale.
-This means they can sell your vehicle to cover the outstanding fees.
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding towing and storage fees.
+Do not let it reach this point.
+The cost of retrieving your vehicle through a lien sale process is significantly higher and more complicated than simply paying the initial fees.

 If You Can't Afford the Fees